gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 DUE TO OTHER COMMITMENTS I'VE BEEN UNABLE TO MAINTAIN INSTRUCTOR LED WEBINAR LISTING.
 DFIRDIVA MAINTAINS A GREAT SITE THAT INCLUDES FREE TRAINING LISTINGS.
 PLEASE REFER THERE FOR THIS TYPE OF INFORMATION. https://dfirdiva.com/free-and-affordable-training

-### January

-* **You Don't Have to Be Crazy to Work Here | Doug Brush | 1 Hour** - Wed, Jan 27, 2021 1:00 PM - 2:00 PM EST - Cybersecurity professionals spend most of their day focused on the health and well-being of the environments in their care.
-However, the cost of reducing risk and keeping our networks safe often comes at the price of our professionals' mental health.
-Many InfoSec professionals burn out, suffer from anxiety and depression, and turn to unhealthy coping mechanisms, which further exacerbate underlying psychological and physical health issues.
-This talk will alleviate the stigma around mental health and stress the importance of open and frank dialog about this serious issue impacting our community.
-I will share my journey, reverse engineer the stigma of mental health in business, and look at ways we can hack mental health in productive and meaningful ways. https://register.gotowebinar.com/register/663760187128439051

-### February

-* **Training Course: SOC Core Skills w/ John Strand (16 Hours - Pay What You Want)** - Tue Feb 2, 2021 11:00 AM - 4:00 PM EST, Wed Feb 3, 2021 12:00 PM - 4:00 PM EST, Thu Feb 4, 2021 12:00 PM - 4:00 PM EST, Fri Feb 5, 2021 12:00 PM - 4:00 PM EST - This 16-hour (4-days, 4-hour sessions) information security training course will cover the core security skills all Security Operation Center (SOC) analysts need to have.
-Topics to include:1.
-Core networking skills 2.
-Live Windows Forensics 3.
-Live Linux Forensics 4.
-Memory Forensics 5.
-Active Directory Analysis 6.
-Network Threat Hunting 7.
-Basics of Vulnerability Management 8.
-The Incident Response Process.
-All sections will have hands-on labs. https://register.gotowebinar.com/register/5912460362618462478

-* **Training Course: Getting Started in Security with BHIS and MITRE ATT&CK w/ John Strand (16-Hours - Pay What You Can)** - Tue Feb 23, 2021 11:00 AM - 4:00 PM EST, Wed Feb 24, 2021 12:00 PM - 4:00 PM EST, Thu Feb 25, 2021 12:00 PM - 4:00 PM EST, Fri Feb 26, 2021 12:00 PM - 4:00 PM EST - This 16-hour (4-days, 4-hour sessions) information security training class is designed for people who are new to computer security.
-We will cover the core fundamentals with lots of hands-on labs demonstrating the attacks and defenses every security professional must know to be successful.
-While many security classes can be overwhelming with the amount of data they force on you in a short period of time, this class is designed to help you focus on what matters to your day to day job.
-So no, we are not going to force you to learn archaic technologies and the underpinnings of crypto algorithms.
-Instead, we will focus on what actually works for repelling and detecting attackers. https://register.gotowebinar.com/register/3559987064714262542

-### March

-* **Training Course: Active Defense & Cyber Deception w/ John Strand (16 Hours - Pay What You Can)** - Tue Mar 16, 2021 11:00 AM - 4:00 PM EDT, Wed Mar 17, 2021 12:00 PM - 4:00 PM EDT, Thu Mar 18, 2021 12:00 PM - 4:00 PM EDT, Fri Mar 19, 2021 12:00 PM - 4:00 PM EDT - Active Defenses have been capturing a large amount of attention in the media lately.
-There are those who thirst for vengeance and want to directly attack the attackers.
-There are those who believe that any sort of active response directed at an attacker is wrong.
-We believe the answer is somewhere in between.
-In this class, you will learn how to force an attacker to take more moves to attack your network.
-These moves may increase your ability to detect them.
-You will learn how to gain better attribution as to who is attacking you and why.
-You will also find out how to get access to a bad guy’s system.
-And most importantly, you will find out how to do the above legally. https://register.gotowebinar.com/register/3272325136631560973

 ## Training